 Employment risks: When making employment decisions during the provisional selection period, be aware of the risk that the R/D may not be signed, and the project may not go ahead.
 Ensure that any employees appointed during that period are also aware of the risk.

 Tax: Give expenses as amounts including Japanese consumption tax.
-The tax rate may be raised to 10% in October 2019,

 2. JST contract research expenses plan by group